jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/accordions.md

 # Accordions

 The accordions in our application, sourced from NextUI, are designed to expand and reveal additional information or collapse to hide it.
-In this website, the accordions of the ***Splitted variant*** have been used..
+In this website, the accordions of the ***Splitted variant*** have been used.
 These accordions have been customized to align with our specific requirements.
 They are utilized in the following sections of the website:

 - Comparison Portal
 - Data Sources